Midsland

-Midsland (Midslân) is the second-largest village on the Dutch island of Terschelling in the province of Friesland, the Netherlands.
+Midsland (Midslân) is the second-largest village on the Dutch island of Terschelling, Friesland, in the north of the Netherlands.
 It had a population of around 1,018 in January 2017.

 A statue was placed near the village in 1982 commemorating Het Stryper Wyfke, an old crone who deceived English troops and saved the island's civilian population during Holmes's Bonfire in 1666.